Wolverinex77/Price-Tracker-For-E-Commerce-Website/README.md

 * `mail.py` – sends email on latest product disounts to the user
 * `utils.py` – helper functions used throughout the project
 * `requirements.txt` – list of Python libraries
+* `config.py.example` - template file for users to add their own credentials

 ---